deciduously/hunt-the-wumpus/post.md

 Hunt the Wumpus
 **Arrows: 5**

 We're up and running!
+The development config works.
 Let's top off our `.gitignore`:

 ```
 /target